klingtnet/klingtnet.github.io/content/articles/the-simplest-sorting-algorithm.md

 fmt.Println(xs) // prints [-1 2 3 4 6 10]
 ```

-It does not get much simpler than this and I assume that this might be the first algorithm future computer science students might encounter in their basic lessons.
+It does not get much simpler than this and I assume that this might be the first algorithm future computer science students will encounter in their basic lessons.
 You can try this one out in the [Go playground][play-simple] as well.

 [play-simple]: https://play.golang.org/p/jml6LqHApAN
 [play-bubble-sort]: https://play.golang.org/p/wlTPJe7B5Ij